11 Common Issues Found During Home Inspections

 11 Common Home Inspection Issues

-• Cracks in the exterior and interior walls
+- Cracks in the exterior and interior walls

-• Uneven floors
+- Uneven floors

-• Doors and windows that aren’t “square” or don't function correctly
+- Doors and windows that aren’t "square" or don't function correctly

-• Cracked or leaning chimney
+- Cracked or leaning chimney

-2) The Overall Structure
+2. The Overall Structure

-3) Building Code Violations
+3. Building Code Violations

 Hopefully, your home’s additions and projects received the permits and documentation required by your local government.
 If your existing home doesn’t meet the city or county’s building codes, it’s susceptible to failing an inspection, especially if safety is a concern.
-Also, keep in mind if you’ve built in other locations and everything checked out against those codes, they might not match your current regulations as every locale is different.

-The VA loan is known for mandating a termite inspection because the destruction can damage almost anything in the house structure, from the foundation to the rafters.
-But termites aren’t the only pests that can hamper your inspection.
 Rodents and carpenter ants are also worthy destruction forces.
 You can visually inspect for infestation clues like droppings, chew marks or tunnels, noises in the walls, and nest or hive materials.
 Call in professionals if you find an extensive infestation or damage.

 Photo from Shutterstock

-6) Plumbing System
+6. Plumbing System Problems

 Water is the enemy of most structures, including your home.
 If there are problems with your plumbing system and pipes, you’ll deal with not only the obvious water damage but possibly the hidden leaks and moisture that could lead to mold and rot.
 Take note of these telltale signs of plumbing problems:

-• Unexpected increase in your water bill
+- Unexpected increase in your water bill

-• Low water pressure
+- Low water pressure

-• Pipes with leaks
+- Pipes with leaks

-• Water stains and mildew
+- Water stains and mildew

 Mold goes hand in hand with plumbing problems, so there’s a good chance that if you find one, you’ll find the other.
-Mold is a deal breaker for most home buyers, so finding the problem and taking care of the remediation early on is beneficial before the buyer’s inspection.
+Mold is a deal breaker for most homebuyers, so finding the problem and taking care of the remediation early on is beneficial before the buyer’s inspection.
 You’ll probably need to bring in the pros if you see mold growth, a musty smell, or water collections.

 If you’ve escaped plumbing problems and mold, you’re not out of the woods yet.
 Poor drainage is problematic and potentially an inspection buster.
 Keep your eye out for:

-• Water, mold, mildew, or musty smell in the basement
+- Water, mold, mildew, or musty smell in the basement

-• Flooding and standing water in the yards
+- Flooding and standing water in the yards

-• Broken and overflowing gutters
+- Broken and overflowing gutters

-9) The Electrical System
+9. Faulty Electrical System

-10) HVAC System
+10. HVAC System Issues

 HVAC stands for heating, ventilation, and air conditioning.
 If any of those systems pose a safety concern, it could disrupt your inspection process.
-The major problems include carbon monoxide and refrigerant leaks, a gas smell, broken or cracked ducts, loose electrical connections, and intense noises, like banging, coming from the main unit.
+The significant problems include carbon monoxide and refrigerant leaks, a gas smell, broken or cracked ducts, loose electrical connections, and intense noises, like banging, coming from the main unit.

 Of course, as the home seller, you don’t have to meet or fix all of the problems unearthed during an inspection or appraisal.
 There is room for negotiating points, especially during a robust sellers' market.
 But now that you know what to improve to meet your buyer’s financing needs, you can work with your real estate agent to analyze your finances and determine how much to spend on repairs to market your home to the best buyers.

-Get even more guidance for your home sale with our free guide below!
+Get even more guidance for your home sale with our free guide below: